-- (5) The Government, with due regard to the principles of an open and democratic society, shall foster accountability and transparency at all levels of government. - 215.
-(1) The State shall endeavour to create an economic environment that maximises the rate of economic growth and employment and secures the maximum welfare and prosperity for all persons in The Gambia. - (2) The State shall endeavour to keep inflation under control. - (3) Recognising that the most secure democracy is one that assures the basic necessities of life for its people, the State shall endeavour to establish an efficient, dynamic and self-reliant economy whose underlying principles shall include ensuring: - (a) ample and equal economic opportunity for all citizens and a pronounced role for the private sector, and the encouragement of private initiative; - (b) that persons bear their fair share of social and national responsibilities including their responsibility to contribute to the development of the country; and - (c) a balanced development of all parts of The Gambia, improvement in the quality of life in rural communities and redressing economic imbalances between rural and urban communities. - (3) The State shall pursue a policy of: - (a) giving adequate priority to those sectors of the economy which promote national prosperity; - (b) promoting the development of agriculture and related industry; - (c) encouraging and protecting beneficial foreign investment;
+- 1. The State shall endeavour to create an economic environment that maximises the rate of economic growth and employment and secures the maximum welfare and prosperity for all persons in The Gambia. - 2.
+The State shall endeavour to keep inflation under control. - 3.
+Recognising that the most secure democracy is one that assures the basic necessities of life for its people, the State shall endeavour to establish an efficient, dynamic and self-reliant economy whose underlying principles shall include ensuring: - a. ample and equal economic opportunity for all citizens and a pronounced role for the private sector, and the encouragement of private initiative; - b. that persons bear their fair share of social and national responsibilities including their responsibility to contribute to the development of the country; and - c. a balanced development of all parts of The Gambia, improvement in the quality of life in rural communities and redressing economic imbalances between rural and urban communities. - 4.
+The State shall pursue a policy of: - a. giving adequate priority to those sectors of the economy which promote national prosperity; - b. promoting the development of agriculture and related industry; - c. encouraging and protecting beneficial foreign investment; - d. protecting the environment of the nation for posterity; and - e. co-operation with other nations and bodies to protect the global environment. - 5.
+The State shall endeavour to ensure equal opportunity and full participation for women in the economic development of the country.